 Cost has historically been the biggest hurdle for widespread solar and geothermal adoption, despite the potential for huge savings over time.
 This cost has decreased and become more manageable in part due to economies of scale, innovative financing options, and extensive state and federal incentives.

-In the past, homeowners who wanted to install either energy solution would have to pay prohibitively high up-front costs, as much as $50,000 for solar or $100,000 for bespoke geothermal systems.
-This changed when solar companies introduced innovative financing options that allowed homeowners to lease their system for no money down or opt to use a low-interest loan with fixed monthly payments.
+In the past, homeowners faced prohibitively high upfront costs to install solar or geothermal.
+Solar could cost as much as $50,000.
+Bespoke geothermal systems could run up to $100,000.
+This changed when solar companies introduced innovative financing.
+Homeowners could lease a system with no money down or choose a low-interest loan with fixed monthly payments.
 Suddenly, homeowners who were formerly priced out of solar could access the technology and its significant savings – right away.

 At Dandelion Geothermal, we like to keep financing simple, with several flexible options for homeowners to choose from, including low-interest monthly loans with $0 down.

 Both solar and geothermal also benefit from Federal and State incentives.
-The initial federal investment tax credit was part of the Energy Policy Act of 2005, which was passed to help solve energy problems and provide tax incentives for existing and new types of energy production, including wind and solar.
-In 2008, the program was broadened to include geothermal heating and cooling systems.
-The federal tax credit allows homeowners to claim 30% of the amount they spent on purchasing and installing home solar or a geothermal heat pump system from their federal income taxes.
-In addition, The New York State Energy Research and Development Agency (NYSERDA) offers solar and geothermal-specific incentives, including $1,500 per geothermal heat pump ton (about $7,500 for a typical system).
+Congress created the initial federal investment tax credit through the Energy Policy Act of 2005.
+The law aimed to solve energy problems and provide tax incentives for existing and new types of energy production, including wind and solar.
+In 2008, lawmakers broadened the program to include geothermal heating and cooling systems.
+The federal tax credit lets homeowners claim 30% of the cost of purchasing and installing solar or a geothermal heat pump system on their federal income taxes.
+In addition, the New York State Energy Research and Development Agency (NYSERDA) offers extra incentives.
+These include $1,500 per geothermal heat pump ton, or about $7,500 for a typical system.

 Thanks to these cost-saving factors, Dandelion’s geothermal system can cost anywhere between $18,000 and $25,000 with incentives.